Strictly No Elephants is one of our favorite picture books to begin a discussion about inclusiveness with young readers. Check it out!

 It’s why I love Strictly No Elephants so much.
 I love how it celebrates the magic that happens when children recognize differences are not something to shy away from.
 I love the way this book speaks so perfectly to our youngest readers by making a daunting topic feel safe.
 With Strictly No Elephants, the ideas of inclusion and exclusion become easy for our littlest kids to explore.

 Mantchev’s story is one I wish the whole world could embrace.
-It’s certainly one that all children should be read, again and again, because it conveys such a pertinent and timely theme.
+It’s certainly one that all children should read, again and again, because it conveys such a pertinent and timely theme.

 This story, with its beautiful and expressive illustrations, conjures so much hope in me with every read.
-Because who wouldn’t want to climb up to a tree house where all types of people– and animals– can come together to play harmoniously?
+Because who wouldn’t want to climb up to a tree house where all types of people – and animals – can come together to play harmoniously?

-Strictly No Elephants is a must for your child’s library or your classroom, and it is wholeheartedly awarded two trunks up from our team.
+Strictly No Elephants is a must for your child’s library or your classroom, and it is wholeheartedly awarded two “trunks” up from our team.

 Leave a Reply